How to Build and Wear a $500 Post-Grad Wardrobe | Style Girlfriend

 Remember: An affordable post-grad wardrobe shouldn’t look cheap!

 That same soft chambray shirt you wore on a date last night?
-Throw it on over a super-soft plain t-shirt (this one from Alternative Apparel starts at just $16) with a pair of dark, slim-cut selvedge denim and your trusty desert boots.
+Throw it on over a plain t-shirt (no more graphic tees!) with a pair of dark, slim-cut selvedge denim and your trusty desert boots.

 Cuff your jeans, grab your favorite shades and a casually stylish watch and you’re suddenly ready for anything a #SundayFunday might bring your way.